-Mrs. Graham, age 77, has been Chairman of the Executive Committee since September 1993.
+Mrs. Graham, age 78, has been Chairman of the Executive Committee since September 1993.
 On September 9, 1993, Mrs. Graham stepped down as Chairman of the Board, a position she had held since 1973.
-Mrs. Graham and her son, Donald Graham, effectively vote a total of 56.8% of the Class A shares (see above).
+Mrs. Graham and her son, Donald Graham, effectively vote a total of 58.0% of the Class A shares (see above).
 Mrs. Graham has been a Director of the Company since 1957 and is a member of the Finance and Executive Committees of the Board.
-Mrs. Graham is also a director of the Council for Aid to Education, a trustee of the Federal City Council, the Philip L. Graham Fund, the Reuters Founders Share Company Limited and the Urban Institute, a Life Trustee of the University of Chicago and an Honorary Trustee of The Committee for Economic Development and George Washington University.
+Mrs. Graham is also a director of the Council for Aid to Education, the Philip L. Graham Fund, and The Urban Institute, a Life Trustee of the University of Chicago and an Honorary Trustee of The Committee for Economic Development.